 President, Islamic Foundation of Toronto

-Javaid completed his “Hospitality Management Program” at Concordia University, Montreal.
-Prior to his full time real estate career, Javaid worked with major corporations like Steinberg’s, Miracle Food Mart, Sheraton Corporation of America, Canadian Pacific, Aetna Canada Insurance and Imperial Life.
+Before starting his full-time real estate career, Javaid completed a hospitality management program at Concordia University in Montreal, and later worked with major corporations like Steinberg’s, Miracle Food Mart, Sheraton Corporation of America, Canadian Pacific, Aetna Canada Insurance, and Imperial Life.

 President & CEO, The CableShoppe Inc.